Etto48/HexPatch/README.md

 HexPatch supports plugins written in Lua.
 Plugins must be placed in the `plugins` directory in hex-patch's configuration directory.
+A different plugins directory can be specified with the `--plugins` flag.

 You can find more information about the Plugin Lua API [here](./doc/PLUGIN_API.md).